reedlevinson/home/logistics/github.md

 	![screenshot from GitHub ssh page](images/ssh-add-key-2.png)

 7. **Teach git your name**.
-	Back in the Terminal, on `plank`, configure the local git client so it, too, knows your real name.
+	Back in the Terminal, on `plink`, configure the local git client so it, too, knows your real name.
 	Following these [instructions](https://docs.github.com/en/github/using-git/setting-your-username-in-git),

 	```bash